verus-lang/verus/Status:-currently-supported-Rust-features.md

 - integer types: supported
 - floating point types: low priority
 - usize/isize: supported, but assumes that they are either 32-bit or 64-bit
-- char and str: medium priority
+- char and str: supported (with limitations)
 - never type: high priority
 - tuple types: supported
 - array and slice types: